supro200/netsql/README.md

 In most cases a query on multiple devices is needed, so these devices' IP addresses should be defined in a text file.
 The file format is arbitrary, the script recognises IP addresses automatically, as long as they in a separate line.
-All other lines are ignored, but for better readability it is recommended to comment them with #
+All other lines are ignored, but for better readability it is recommended to comment them with # You can specify multiple source files separated with comma

 ####Example: